LeonSamuel/hotel-finder-database/README.md

 This is a fully functional CRUD application backed by a relational database.
 The application is similar to that of Kayak where users can find hotel rooms that fit their preferences while allowing employees to manage database data and database relationships.

-Users are able to do things such as add customers, edit room information, delete distributers, and filter any displayed results.
+Users are able to do things such as add customers, edit room information, delete distributors, and filter any displayed results.

 <br>